Andhika-GIT/GIGIH/midterm-assigment-backend/readme.md

 After setting up mongoDB, follow the instructions below

 - clone this repo into your file directory
-- open your terminal and cd into your root project directory
+- open your terminal and cd into the root project directory
 - run `npm install` ( make sure you have installed node as well )
 - run `mongosh`, it should run the local server for mongoDB
 - run `use youtube` to create new database called "youtube"